xterminal86/sw3d/docs/index.md

   A site that did the same thing I'm trying to do here, so I'll just quote from the starting page: `"Teaching computer graphics programming to regular folks"`.
 Again, not everything might be explained (or in detail that you want), but it's definitely worth looking into.

 - [https://kristoffer-dyrkorn.github.io/triangle-rasterizer/](https://kristoffer-dyrkorn.github.io/triangle-rasterizer/)<br>
-  A series of articles that are referenced by pikuma guy - additional information regarding floating point imprecision, top-lef rule and stuff.
+  A series of articles that are referenced by pikuma guy - additional information regarding floating point imprecision, top-left rule and stuff.

 Well, I guess that's about it.
 I might update this list in the future if needed, since at the moment of writing these lines my renderer is still incomplete.